 The second business started a few years ago and is in physical oil and gas assets.
 The federal government allows private entities or individuals to own underground real estate (literally everything in the ground).
 So we own minerals in places that have hot shale oil/gas.
 The trick is to find the right minerals and sell at the right price.
 Oil and gas companies come and extract resources that they then resell, and we receive royalties for their sales at about 20% of their earnings.

 The third business focuses on venture capital funding for early-stage startups working in the blockchain space.
 We’re working with one company now that we’re really excited about: Panda Pilot.
-Panda Pilot is a passive investing and analytics company that empowers investors to create strategies on how they want to invest in crypto.
+Panda Pilot is a passive investing and analytics company that empowers investors to create strategies on how they want to invest in crypto and you can visit this site to learn more about bitcoin360ai.
 It uses a fun interface that educates users on different crypto assets, then applies research-based capital market techniques to recommend how they should build their portfolio.
 They will be launching their product in a couple of weeks – you should try it out!

 Institute: Do you see social impact investing fitting into the work that you do?
 If so, how?